StackVista/stackstate-docs/setup/agent/migrate-agent-v1-to-v2/migrate-agent-v1-to-v2-docker.md

     - "/etc/sts-agent/conf.d/splunk_metric.yaml:/etc/stackstate-agent/conf.d/splunk_metric.d/splunk_metric.yaml"
     ```

-Now that you have the snippet above keep it on the side, we will use it in the Docker-Compose file
+3. Keep the above snippet on the side, we will use it in the Docker-Compose file.

-### 2B. **This part is only required if you have Splunk Topology Check enabled**
+### 2B. **Only required if you have Splunk Topology V1 check enabled on Agent V1 (legacy)**

 {% hint style="warning" %}
-**This will break the `splunk_topology.yaml` configuration for Agent V1 (legacy)**
+**This will break the `splunk_topology.yaml` check configuration for Agent V1 (legacy)**
 {% endhint %}

-- Edit the check configuration file `/etc/sts-agent/conf.d/splunk_topology.yaml` and replace all occurrences of the following items
+- Edit the check configuration file `/etc/sts-agent/conf.d/splunk_topology.yaml` and replace all occurrences of the following items:
   - `default_polling_interval_seconds` replace with `collection_interval`
   - `polling_interval_seconds` replace with `collection_interval`

 ### 3. Add the Agent State directory into your volume snippet

-With the list of volumes you created in step 2, add one additional line for the Agent State, This will allow us to migrate the existing Agent V1 (legacy) State to the Agent V2 Docker Container.
+Take the list of volumes you created in step 2 and add one additional line for the Agent State.
+This will allow us to migrate the existing Agent V1 (legacy) State to the new Agent V2 Docker Container.

 Add the following line
 ```